Comprehensive study of solar type II radio bursts and the properties of the associated shock waves: Observation and Data Analysis

-The electron densities are used to deproject the plane-of-sky radio centroids determined from the NRH images \citep[see, for example, the methods of][]{morosan_shock-accelerated_2022}.
-We compute the electron density surface corresponding to the plasma frequency (\(f_{\rm pe}\)) of 150~MHz.
-Overlaid on this surface, we include the de-projected type II centroid as shown in Fig.~\ref{Radio_shock_sources}.
-The density surface is overlaid with the Alfvén speed (\(v_{\rm A}\)) values obtained previously.
+The electron densities at various coronal heights obtained from the MAS model are used to de-project the radio centroids from the NRH images \citep[see, for example, the methods of][]{morosan_shock-accelerated_2022}.
+By using the electron density isosurface corresponding to the harmonic plasma frequency (\(2f_{\rm pe}\)) of $150$~MHz, the plane-of-sky radio centroids are de-projected to obtain their 3D positions, which are indicated in Fig.~\ref{Radio_shock_sources} along with the corresponding density isosurface.
+This density isosurface is overlaid with the Alfvén speed (\(v_{\rm A}\)) values obtained previously.
 Additionally, the shock geometry is assessed by deriving the angle between the magnetic field (\(\Vec{B}\)) and the shock normal (\(\Vec{\hat{n}}\)), denoted as \(\theta_{\rm BN}\).
-In Fig. \ref{CME_shock_normal}, the shock geometry is outlined, where the reconstructed shock is plotted along with the photospheric magnetic field, along with closed (green) and open (black) magnetic field lines.
-The shock surface is overlaid with the $\theta_{\rm BN}$ angle.
+In Fig.~\ref{CME_shock_normal}, the shock geometry is outlined, where the reconstructed shock is overlaid with the values of the $\theta_{\rm BN}$ angle together with the photospheric magnetic field.
+Closed and open magnetic field lines are indicated in green and black, respectively.